In this blog what is wintergrass, wintergrass killers, wintergrass herbicides and killing wintergrass in kikuyu and other turfgrass.

 Methiozolin (Poacure®).

-• Methiozolin is a safe to use wintergrass killer on all common turfgrass;
+• Poacure is a safe to use winter grass killer on all common turfgrass.

-• Uptake is by foliage and roots, but it mainly shows acropetal movement.
-When you apply this as a root application, methiozolin translocates from the roots to the crown;
+• Uptake is by foliage and roots, but Poacure mainly moves upwards in the plant.
+When you apply this as a root application, methiozolin translocates from the roots to the crown.

 The following may give poor results when using Poacure®.

-• If you increase the rate or frequency because you think it works too slowly;
+• If you increase the rate or frequency because you think it is working too slowly.

-• Too many treatments in the autumn or winter;
+• Too many treatments are made in the autumn or winter.

 • Extreme environmental stress such as drought or heat and finally

-• Using it along with other herbicides/plant growth regulators (PGRs).
+• You use it with other herbicides/plant growth regulators (PGRs) like trinexapac (Amigo 120).

 Propyzamide (Checkpoint®, Various).

-The Neyland and Nickson trials in 2015, found that after 5 weeks that there was no change in winter grass levels.
-Unlike many winter grass herbicides, products like Checkpoint are very slow-acting.
-However, it does tend to work well in cooler weather in contrast to the sulfonylureas.
-However, it has inconsistent performance, especially in soils of greater than >4% organic matter, and exhibits a high degree of soil mobility.
+Neyland and Nickson in 201510Neylan, J.; Nickson, D. Poa Annua Control in Warm-Season Grass Sportsfield 2016., found that after 5 weeks that there was no change in winter grass levels.
+Unlike other winter grass herbicides, products like Checkpoint are very slow-acting.
+However, it does tend to work well in cool weather.
+However, it gives variable results, especially in soils of greater than >4% organic matter, and is very mobile in the soil.

 In the USA, these are used as “late transition aids”.
-They have become common tools as wintergrass herbicides, and to remove ryegrass during transition.
+They are common tools as winter grass herbicides, and to remove ryegrass during transition.
 Sulfonylureas, all work in the same way and are in the same herbicide chemical group.
-Switching from one active to the other will not prevent chemical resistance.
-It isn’t recommended to only rely on these as wintergrass herbicides in warm-season turfgrass (McElroy et al. 2013).
+Switching from one active to the other will not prevent chemical resistance, so don’t only rely on these as to control winter grass in warm-season turfgrass11McElroy JS, Flessner ML, Wang Z, Dane F, Walker RH, Wehtje G (2013) A Trp574 to Leu amino acid substitution in the ALS gene of annual bluegrass (Poa annua) is associated with resistance to ALS-inhibiting herbicides.
+Weed Sci 61:21–25[/mfn

-This wintergrass killer group is safe to use on couch, and iodosulfuron is also safe to use on Kikuyu grass.
+This winter grass killer group is safe to use on couch, and Duke 100WG is also safe to use on Kikuyu grass.
 This group includes bispiribac-sodium (Nominee), rimsulfuron (Coliseum), foramsulfuron (Tribute selective herbicide), iodosulfuron (Duke® herbicide), and trifloxysulfuron (Recondo herbicide).

-• Firstly, never apply these within seven days of organophosphate insecticides to avoid excessive injury (Ferrell et al, 2004);
+• Firstly, never apply these within seven days of organophosphate insecticides to avoid turf injury (Ferrell et al, 2004).

 • Secondly, foramsulfuron, iodosulfuron, rimsulfuron, and trifloxysulfuron track and damage susceptible turfgrass if not allowed to dry before traffic.
 Tracking can occur from morning dew the day after treatment.
-So irrigating on the morning after application and leaving a 5-metre buffer area around cool-season areas are recommended;
+So irrigate on the morning after application and leave a 5-metre buffer area around cool-season areas.

-• If you apply these to dry, sandy soils and it is followed by heavy rainfall, these wintergrass herbicides may cause turf damage and, finally
+• If you apply these to dry, sandy soils and then rains heavily, these winter grass herbicides may cause turf damage and, finally

 • Turf damage may also occur in soils with pH >8.5.